bitbybitbook/teaching/README.md

 # teaching

-materials related to using Bit by Bit for teaching
+Supplementary materials for the book Bit by Bit: Social Research in the Digital Age by Matthew Salganik.